Chomator/FastBP/README.md

 ### Setting Breakpoints

 - Open the plugin's menu in x32/x64dbg.
-- Select the desired category (e.g., `"Memory"`) and subcategory (e.g., `"Basic"`).
 - Use the `"Set All"` option to set breakpoints for all APIs in the subcategory, or choose individual APIs.

 ### Customizing Breakpoints

+- update xlsx file, and generate JSON with xlsx2json.py.(suggestion)
 - Modify the JSON configuration file to add or remove APIs as needed.
-- Save the updated JSON file and reload config, or restart the debugger, to apply changes.
+- Copy JSON file to the plugin, and reload config, or restart the debugger, to apply changes.

 ---

 ## Notes

-- **`Set All` and `Clear All` Actions**:
-  - These actions are tied to the `"ALL"` tag in the JSON file.
-Ensure that the `"ALL"` key is correctly defined for each subcategory.
 - **JSON Validation**:
-  - Make sure the JSON file is properly formatted.
+  - Make sure the JSON file is properly formatted when you first run the plugin.
 You can use tools like [JSONLint](https://jsonlint.com/) to validate your configuration.
+  - If you generate JSON file with xlsx2json.py, don't worry, it works fine.

 ---